Equal blame? The dangers of couples counselling in a domestic violence situation

 Dr Karen Williams, leader of DAVTW and an experienced psychiatrist, specialising in trauma, says inadequately trained counsellors may not question the distorted view they receive and could treat the family situation with “inappropriate optimism”.

-“Women often minimise their partners abuse, to protect herself and her partner.
-This is especially true when interviewed with their partner in the room,” Williams said.
+She says women often minimise their partners abuse, to protect themselves and their partners – this is especially true when interviewed with their partner in the room.

-“Perpetrators are often very good at presenting a charming, friendly face and frequently deny and minimise their actions or blame them on the victim.”
+“Perpetrators are often very good at presenting a charming, friendly face and frequently deny and minimise their actions or blame them on the victim,” Williams said.

 Jane says she blames couples counselling for being part of the reason she stayed in her relationship so long.